 He was a clerk for the Honorable James Hunter III of the U.S. Court of Appeals for the Third Circuit from 1981 to 1982 and was special assistant to William H. Webster, Director of the Federal Bureau of Investigation, from 1983 to 1985.

 In 1981 he was a Teaching Fellow in Moral Reasoning in the Philosophy Department at Harvard University (Professor Fried).
 Jim was a summer associate, during different summers, at Paul Weiss, Rogers & Wells, and Donovan Leisure Newton & Irvine, all in New York City.

 Jim is a member of the firm’s Pro Bono Committee and its past-chair.
 He is a Fellow of the American College of Coverage and Extracontractual Counsel, an invitation-only organization of preeminent lawyers representing the interests of both policyholders and insurers dedicated to improving the quality of the practice of insurance law and to increase civility and professionalism in the field.

 He was an adjunct professor in trial advocacy at the University of Washington School of Law for many years and serves on the faculty of the National Institute for Trial Advocacy (both trial and deposition programs).

 Jim has served as secretary of the Montana State Rhodes Scholarship Selection Committee and was on that committee for more than a decade.
 He currently serves on the advisory board of the University of Montana College of Arts and Sciences.

 OUTSIDE THE FIRM

 Jim is married to Lynne Bivona and has a son and daughter.
+He was raised on a farm on the Fort Peck Reservation in Eastern Montana.
 He plays folk and country music when he has time and for many years has caught the occasional gig with his brother in their Northwest band Smoke Creek.